ahsham/ahsham/README.md

 ## 📝 Peer Review Contributions

-As an active member of the academic community, I've reviewed **60+ manuscripts** across multiple prestigious journals in AI, Machine Learning, and Computer Vision:
+As an active member of the academic community, I've reviewed **100+ manuscripts** across multiple prestigious journals in AI, Machine Learning, and Computer Vision.
+Below are verified reviews from Springer Nature's platform (additional reviews from other publishers available on request):

 <details>
 <summary><b>📋 2025 Reviews (19 manuscripts)</b></summary>